MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaIdentityCustomAuthenticationExtension.md

 Read the properties and relationships of an authenticationEventListener object.
 The **@odata.type** property in the response object indicates the type of the authenticationEventListener object.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgIdentityCustomAuthenticationExtension](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgIdentityCustomAuthenticationExtension?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)